-Buildings 5% or over the lease terms, if shorter
+Buildings 5% or over the lease terms, if shorter Leasehold improvements Over the lease terms Furniture, fixtures and office equipment $20\% - 33 \frac{1}{3}\%$ Motor vehicles 20% - 25%

-Leasehold improvements

-Over the lease terms

-Furniture, fixtures, office and

-computer equipment 20% - 33 1/3% Motor vehicles 20% - 25%

 Where parts of an item of property, plant and equipment have different useful lives, the cost of that item is allocated on a reasonable basis among the parts and each part is depreciated separately.
 Residual values, useful lives and the depreciation method are reviewed, and adjusted if appropriate, at least at each financial year end.